Natural Hazard Risks in Tampa, FL

 Population: 385K · Florida

 Tampa faces varying levels of natural hazard risk.
 The highest risk is from hurricanes (score: 9/10).
-Below is a consolidated view of all major hazard types with both FEMA forward-looking risk scores and historical impact data for Tampa, FL.
+Below is a consolidated view of all major hazard types with both forward-looking risk scores and historical impact data for Tampa, FL.

 Hazard Risk Overview